British AFV Camouflage, 1939-45

 Tamiya: 5 x XF68 + 4 x XF3 + 1 x XF1.

-Description: Rich dark brown with a slight “khaki” hint.
+Description: Rich ginger brown with a slight green hint.

-Description: Dull medium pinkish earth brown – what we would call “dark earth”.
-NOT the same as RAF dark earth which is lighter and more yellow.
+Description: Dull medium pinkish earth brown – what we would call “light earth”.
+NOT the same as RAF Light Earth which is lighter and more yellow.

 Tamiya: 4 x XF55 + 2 x XF49 + 1 x XF66′

-In use: 1943-44 in Sicily and Italy as base tone/light tone in disruptive patterns.
+In use: 1943-44 limited in Tunisia then in Sicily and Italy as basic colour in disruptive patterns.
 Used on its own on base, training and non-operational vehicles.

 S.C.C.7 a.k.a.
 “Dark Olive Green” “Dark Green”